Courses

 Friday, 26 June 2026

-- The impact of AI on labor rights and the future of the workforce
+• The impact of AI on labour rights and the future of the workforce

 Directors:

-Prof. Laura Palazzani, Full Professor of Philosophy of Law at LUMSA University, Rome
+Prof. Laura Palazzani, Full Professor of Philosophy of law in LUMSA University, Rome

 Scientific Committee: